KULeuvenNeuromechanics/PredSim-workshop-bcn-2024/S4 Modelling neuromusculoskeletal deficits/README.md

 **Required inputs:**
 In the code ParameterEstimation_BCN_workshop.m, specify the following:
 1. Subject name: either ‘CP1’ or ‘CP2’.
-2. Path of your local directory of ParameterEstimation
+2. Path of your local directory of this seminar
-3. Path of your CasADi folder
-4. Path of the directory of MuscleRedundancySolver.
+3. Path of the directory of MuscleRedundancySolver.
+4. Path of your CasADi folder
 5. A name to your analysis in Misc.AnalysisID
-6. Path of the data folders in Misc.DataPath

 **NOTE:** Please refrain from putting the codes deep in your folder structures since OpenSim's Muscle Analysis is runin this example which generates long filenames.
 If the file name is too long, sometimes the does not get written.